 2. The 5G DDNMF may check for the announce authorization with the ProSe Application Server.

-For 5G ProSe UE-to-Network Relay discovery, the 5G DDNMF may check with the UDM whether the UE-to-Network relay is authorized to announce UE-to-Network relay discovery.
+For 5G ProSe UE-to-Network Relay discovery, the 5G DDNMF may check with the UDM whether the UE-to-Network relay is authorized to announce UE-to-Network relay discovery message.

 3. If the Announcing UE is roaming, the 5G DDNMFs in the HPLMN and VPLMN of the Announcing UE exchange Announce Auth.